 2. Business Plan

-An applicant can have their business plan reviewed by a third-party expert, such as a lawyer or accountant, to assess its feasibility and viability.
+You can have your business plan reviewed by a third-party expert.
+Such as a lawyer or accountant.
+To check its feasibility and viability.

 3. Financial Resources

-An applicant can provide proof of sufficient financial resources to cover their business startup costs during their stay in Portugal.
+You can provide proof of enough financial resources to cover your business startup costs during your stay in Portugal.

 This could include bank statements, investment portfolios, or proof of income from a job or other sources.